Robust Bell inequalities from communication complexity: Preliminaries

 If $\bp_f$ were local, $f$ could be computed with one bit of communication using shared randomness: Alice sends her output to Bob, and Bob XORs it with his output.
 If $\bp_f$ were quantum, there would be a 1-bit protocol with shared entanglement for $f$.
-In communication complexity, we are usually interested in distributions having nontrivial communication complexity, and lie well beyond these sets.
+Interesting distributions have nontrivial communication complexity and, therefore, they usually lie well beyond these sets.

 Finally, a distribution is {\em nonsignaling} if for each player, its marginal output distributions, given by $p_A(a|x,y)=\sum_b p(a,b|x,y)$, for Alice, and $p_B(b|x,y)=\sum_a p(a,b|x,y)$, for Bob, do not depend on the other player's input.
 When this is the case, we write the marginals as $p_A(a|x)$ and $p_B(b|y)$.
 Operationally, this means that each player cannot influence the statistics of what the other player observes with his own choice of input.
 We note with $\NS$ the set of nonsignaling distributions, also referred to as the {\em causal} set, and we note $\NS^\bot$ when we allow aborting.
 The well-known inclusion relations between these sets are $\LL \subset \Q \subset \NS\subset \P$.